Social Sciences Scholarship Track Overview

 Meet the Track Leader

 Dr. Press is a hospitalist scholar whose research interests include health literacy, health disparities, adolescent health, women’s health, and community outreach.
 Her current research projects focus on patient self-management education and health literacy in patients with asthma and chronic obstructive pulmonary disease (COPD).
-Her policy interests have led to her active involvement with the American College of Physicians, she currently serves as the Chair of the Council of Young Physicians for the Illinois Northern Chapter.
+Her policy interests have led to her active involvement with the American College of Physicians.

 Social Science Student Ambassadors

-Mentored by Dr. Valerie Press, MD, MPH, Department of Medicine, Section of General Internal Medicine
+Mentored by: Valerie Press, MD, MPH, Department of Medicine